 Each year at TNSM, elementary students celebrate Halloween in a special way.
 The photos below, show some of the famous characters we’ve identified from previous years through their clever costumes and spoken clues about their lives.
-The 6th graders share their love of anatomy in a “D’em Bones” song that lists bones from (head) parietal bone… to (toe) the distal phalange.
+The 6th graders share their love of anatomy in a “D’em Bones” song that lists bones from (head) parietal bone… to (toe) the distal phalanges.

 We are looking forward to this year’s celebration.
 Our typical schedule is listed below: